 This two-day course was held on 8-9 July 2010.
 It was designed for users with have extensive Marxan experience and a desire to lead future trainings.
 The course was taught by Lindsay Kircher from the University of Queensland, one of the leading Marxan trainers.
 This course may be repeated in the next two years if there is significant interest amongst Marxan users.

-Trainers in training must attend and act as teaching assistants in an Introduction to Marxan course.
+Trainers in training must attend and act as teaching assisstants in an Introduction to Marxan course.
 In this follow-up training, the new teaching manual will be reviewed with open discussion about teaching techniques, tips and pitfalls to be avoided.
 At the end of this course, instructors will be recognized by the University of Queensland Ecology Center and PacMARA as trained to teach entry level Marxan courses.

 Those wishing to become Marxan trainers must:

-- Have completed at least one Marxan-based project from start to finish
+- have completed at least one Marxan-based project from start to finish.

-- Know how to construct Marxan databases in several different ways
+- know how to construct Marxan databases in several different ways.